rest-for-physics/rest-for-physics.github.io/getting-started/quick-data-inspection-pyROOT.md

 The following example uses the already existing *rn* instance to retrieve a list of metadata objects found inside the file, prints the list with the metadata name together with its specific metadata class name, and calls the `PrintMetadata` method (present at any metadata class) to print information regarding one of the metadata objects in the list.

+We use here the analysis file generated with restG4 [08.Alphas example](https://github.com/rest-for-physics/restG4/tree/master/examples/08.Alphas).

 ```python
 # We retrieve the metadata object names registered inside the file
 mdNames = rn.GetMetadataStructureNames()